tnballo/high-assurance-rust/src/chp3/undef.md

 > Behavior, upon use of a nonportable or erroneous program construct or of erroneous data, for which this International Standard imposes no requirements.

 In other words, should a developer inadvertently trigger UB, *the program can do absolutely anything*.
-It may crash, produce an incorrect result, or even execute a sequence of seemingly unrelated operations.
+It may crash, produce an incorrect result, or even execute a sequence of seemingly unrelated operations[^NasalDemons].

 Notice we didn't say "the undefined operation can do absolutely anything", we said "the program".
 It's important to understand one fact about UB: